qruto/laravel-wave/README.md

      | Auth & Guard
      |--------------------------------------------------------------------------
      |
-     | Default authentication middleware and guard type for authenticate
+     | Define the default authentication middleware and guard type for
-     | users for presence channels and whisper events
+     | authenticating users for presence channels and whisper events.
      |
      */
     'auth_middleware' => 'auth',